50 Ways To Always Be Happy

 I guess the Founding Fathers knew what they were doing when they made the pursuit of happiness an inalienable right.

-In fact, 40% of our happiness is determined by our choices and habits.
+In fact, 40% of of being happy with ourselves is determined by our choices and habits.

 However, there are many decisions that diminish our feelings of happiness and make it more difficult to move past our set point on the happiness scale.